IHE/IHE-MetadataHandbook/README.md

 From these use cases, end user- and technical requirements can be set up for the metadata set.
 Consult with all stakeholders to get a clear view of the expectations of the end users towards the categories choices.
 As you consider the current and planned use cases in your Community, assume that additional use cases, not necessarily identified yet, will emerge and will have to be supported.
 For this, it is wise to plan that additional types of documents to be shared, documents that will likely be added in the future.
 Defining from the start the metadata capabilities to represent those future use cases is a wise forward planning (see the challenges in [Section 4](#4-metadata-principles-and-guidelines) to evolve a Community Metadata Specification).
 We recommend, based on the IHE Community experience, to include among the above document types, some of the document types that are most often deployed across the world: referral letters, medication information, laboratory results, diagnosis test reports, referral, care plans, diagnosis study requests, imaging studies, and consents.
-## 3.3 Gather existing patterns of how metadata are used
+## 3.3 Gather Existing Patterns of How Metadata Are Used
 Within an existing Community there will be patterns of use.
 These historic patterns should be documented as they would be considered as part of the creation of your new Community Metadata Specification.
 These may have grown organically or follow some existing governance.
 For each type of document currently published, identify the various metadata codes that are used.
 Capture the current way that XDS queries are done.
 Note that historic and current use of metadata might have deviated from your current Community Metadata Specification.
 This is an indication that there is an unmet need, or a misunderstanding of your existing Community Metadata Specification.
 These deviations should be investigated carefully to guide the updated Community Metadata Specification.
-## 3.4 Various uses for metadata
+## 3.4 Various Uses for Metadata
 In this section we will guide you on some best practices, to help guide you at making your new decisions on how metadata will be used in your Community.
 Consider the various uses for metadata in the relevant use cases:
 * Define the use of the metadata for the most relevant “critical few” used in queries – as discussed previously in [XDS/XCA Optimal Query](#21-xdsxca-optimal-query);
 * Define the use of the metadata for the additional metadata that are used in local filtering – as discussed in [Local refinement of Query results](#22-local-refinement-of-query-results);